oracle/docker-images/OracleWebLogic/dockerfiles/12.2.1.3/README.md

         `$ docker images`

 ### Running a Single Server Domain from the image
 The WebLogic Server install image (built above) allows you to run a container with a single WebLogic server domain.
-This makes it extreemly simple to deploy applications and any resource the application might need.
+This makes it extremely simple to deploy applications and any resource the application might need.

 #### Providing Admin server Usernasme and Password
 The username and password must be supplied in a domain.properties file located in a HOST directory that you will map at Docker run time with a -v option.
-The properties file enables the scripts to configure the correct authentication for the WebLogic Admin server.
+The properties file enables the scripts to configure the correct authentication for the WebLogic Administration Server.

 The format of the domain.properties file is key value pair: